NYC Violent Crime Lawyer

 Stalking (New York Penal Law §§ 120.45-60)

-Stalking charges involve engaging in conduct that puts a person in “reasonable fear” for their physical health, actual harm to their mental or psychological health or fear about their job.
-To be convicted, the accused must be clearly told to stop their conduct and, instead, they keep doing the same thing.
+Stalking charges involve engaging in conduct that puts a person in reasonable fear for their physical health, actual harm to their mental or psychological health, or fear about their job.
+To be convicted, the accused must be clearly told to stop their conduct, and instead, they keep doing the same thing.

 There are four degrees of stalking.
 Causing physical injury or any type of sexual contact can escalate charges to a class D felony.